fal-ai-community/fal_demos/README.md

 ---

-These demos provide a solid foundation for understanding how to deploy a wide variety of models on Fal Serverless.
+These demos provide a solid foundation for understanding how to deploy a wide variety of models on fal.
 By studying them, you can learn how to structure your applications, manage dependencies, handle inputs and outputs effectively, and leverage the platform's features to build powerful and scalable AI services.
 Remember to consult the official [Fal documentation](docs.fal.ai) for more in-depth information on any of the concepts discussed.